-As a student-athlete at Nerinx Hall High School in Webster Groves, Chalupny was ranked by Soccer America as the No. 2 player in the nation.
+Chalupny Lawson has previous college coaching experience when she was an assistant women's soccer coach at Washington University in St. Louis from 2010-12.
+A graduate of Nerinx Hall High School in Webster Groves, Chalupny Lawson was ranked by Soccer America as the No. 2 player in the nation.
 She was a two-time Parade Magazine High School All-America and twice earned All-State honors for the Markers.

-Chalupny played two seasons with the St. Louis Athletica of the WPS, served as team captain, and was a WPS All-Star.
+Chalupny played two seasons with the St. Louis Athletica of the WPS, served as team captain and was a WPS All-Star.
 She also spent two years with the WPS’s Atlanta Beat.
-Chalupny signed with AIK Fotboll Dam, and played one season in the Swedish professional league.
+Chalupny signed with AIK Fotboll Dam and played one season in the Swedish professional league.

-As a member of the 2002 United States Under-19 World Championship team, Chalupny scored eight goals in competition with the U.S. Women’s National Team.
-She played in four games in the 2008 Summer Olympics, and scored a goal in a 4-2 victory over Japan in the semifinals
+Chalupny was a member of the 2002 United States Under-19 World Championship Team and scored nine goals with the U.S. Women’s National Team.
+She played in four games for the U.S.A. in the 2008 Summer Olympics and scored a goal in a 4-2 victory over Japan in the semifinals.

 Eric Delabar enters his first season as an assistant coach after guiding the Maryville University women's soccer team for 19 seasons.
 He joined the Saints in 1999 and led them to a 155-144-23 overall record.
 Delabar led the Saints to their first appearance in the Great Lake Valley Conference post-season tournament this past season.

 In just his first year at the helm of the Saints program, Delabar led the women to a St. Louis Intercollegiate Athletic Conference (SLIAC) tournament and regular season championship.
 It was also the first time in the history of the program that they received a bid to the NCAA Division III Tournament.